 The Company's marketable securities consist of government and agency securities, corporate bonds, and mutual funds.
 We classify our marketable securities as available-for-sale at the time of purchase and reevaluate such classification as of each balance sheet date.
 We may sell these securities at any time for use in current operations even if they have not yet reached maturity.
 As a result, we classify our investments, including securities with maturities beyond twelve months, as current assets in the accompanying condensed consolidated balance sheets.
-Available-for-sale debt securities are recorded at fair value each reporting period.
-Unrealized gains and losses are excluded from earnings and recorded as a separate component within "Accumulated other comprehensive income" or "Accumulated other comprehensive loss" on the condensed consolidated balance sheets until realized.
-Interest is reported within "Interest income" and dividend income is reported within "Other income (expense), net" on the condensed consolidated statements of operations.
+Available-for-sale debt and equity securities are recorded at fair value each reporting period.
+Unrealized gains and losses on available-for-sale debt securities are excluded from earnings and recorded as a separate component within "Accumulated other comprehensive income" or "Accumulated other comprehensive loss" on the condensed consolidated balance sheets until realized.
+Unrealized gains and losses on equity securities are reported within "Other income, net" on the condensed consolidated statements of operations.
+Interest is reported within "Interest income" and dividend income is reported within "Other income, net"

+on the condensed consolidated statements of operations.
 We evaluate our investments to assess whether the amortized cost basis is in excess of estimated fair value and determine what amount of that difference, if any, is caused by expected credit losses.
-Allowance for credit losses are recognized as a charge in "Other income (expense), net" on the condensed consolidated statements of operations, and any remaining unrealized losses are included in "Accumulated other comprehensive loss" on the condensed consolidated balance sheets.
-There were no credit losses recorded for the three and nine months ended September 30, 2023 and 2022.
-There was no impairment charge for any unrealized losses for the three and nine months ended September 30, 2023 and 2022.
-We determine realized gains and losses on the sale of marketable securities based on the specific identification method and record such gains and losses in "Other income (expense), net" on the condensed consolidated statements of operations.
+Allowance for credit losses are recognized as a charge in "Other income, net" on the condensed consolidated statements of operations, and any remaining unrealized losses are included in "Accumulated other comprehensive income (loss)" on the condensed consolidated balance sheets.
+There were no credit losses recorded during the three months ended March 31, 2024 and 2023, and there is no allowance for credit losses reported on the condensed consolidated balance sheets as of March 31, 2024 and December 31, 2023.
+We determine realized gains and losses on the sale of marketable securities based on the specific identification method and record such gains and losses in "Other income, net" on the condensed consolidated statements of operations.